-According to the most frequently cited variant, the name derives from the scrotum of the goat.
-The local historian Johann Baptist Sartorius, who was born in Würzburg, declared in his work published in 1862, "The dialect of the city of Würzburg," what a Bocksbeutel is, namely "a pressed, round, shaped after the type of bag or scrotum of the bucks bottle for filling and shipping of stone wine ” .
-Another indication is that in the Middle Ages from the goat leather of the testicles cassettes were made in which the Landser their wine (or liquor) carried.
-This is shown on a drawing by Albrecht Dürer (1471-1528).
+According to the most frequently cited variant, the name is derived from the billy goat's scrotum.
+The local historian Johann Baptist Sartorius, born in Würzburg, explained in his work "Die Mundart der Stadt Würzburg", which was published in 1862, what a buck bag is, namely "a squeezed, round bottle, shaped like the bag or scrotum of the buck, for filling and shipping of the stone wine ” .
+Another indication of this is that in the Middle Ages, goatskin was used to make field bottles in which the people of the country carried their wine (or schnapps) with them.
+This is shown in a drawing by Albrecht Dürer (1471-1528).

 The volume of a Bocksbasche bottle is usually the conventional quality wine bottle size of 0.75 liters.
 However, there are also those with 0.25 liters, as well as in the Magnum size of 1.5 and double magnum size with 3 liters.
 In the wine-growing region Franconia, the proportion of Bocksbasche bottles is over 40% of the wines, there is also a wine route named after it.
 According to German wine law, the protected Bocksbbeutel bottle may only be used in precisely geographically defined areas exclusively for quality and premium wines (not for wine or country wine).
 This is the entire growing area Franconia, as well as in the growing area to bathe the area Tauberfranken and the four municipalities of Neuweier, Steinbach, Umweg and Varnhalt in the Ortenau area.